sidharth2189/Simple_Arm/README.md

 # Simple_Arm
-ROS project to demonstrate use of nodes
+ROS project to demonstrate use of nodes, subscribers, publishers and services

  1.simple_mover node publishes joint angle commands to simple_arm